 The county's outstanding lease revenue bonds (rated Aa2) were issued in 2008 for a detention center.
-Lease payments are affordable with the peak lease payment equivalent to only 0.7% of FY2015 operating revenues.
+Lease payments are affordable with the peak lease payment equivalent to only 0.7% of FY2016 operating revenues.
 Lease payments are subject to annual appropriation but the essential nature of the leased asset and the manageable lease burden suggest the risk of non-appropriation is remote.
-Similar to the recent LVMPD headquarters building acquisition, the county will have an option to purchase the detention center after ten years.
+Similar to the recent LVMPD headquarters building acquisition, the county's board directed staff to notify the lessor of the county's intent to exercise its purchase option for the detention center on March 1, 2018.
+This would likely be funded with a GOLT issuance that will take out the lease and also provide significant cost savings.